 Two independent sources of power to the pressurization are required with an automatic transfer of power to ensure continuous AC feed to the pressurization plant.
-The second power source can be a backup generator, dedicated off site power line, or an alternate bus source.
+The second power source can be a backup generator, dedicated off site power line, or an alternate bus source or nitrogen driven pumps.